odjhey/blog/posts/text-editing.md

 I mostly read, read plain texts, edit plain texts, create plain texts.
 Currently, im in this rabbit hole of tidying my `init.el` and `init.vim`.

 For those who don't get it.
-Above are config files of these jurassic, but still prevalent, text editors, called `emacs` and `vim`.
+Above are config files for these jurassic, but still prevalent, text editors, called `emacs` and `vim`.